George scores 33 points, Clippers snap Suns’ winning streak

 Clippers guard Patrick Beverley was ejected with 7:01 remaining for a Flagrant 2 foul against Chris Paul.

-Replay determined that Beverley’s shoulder check and extended elbow against Chris Paul on a fast break was an unnecessarily hard and excessive foul.
+Replay determined that Beverley’s shoulder check and extended elbow against Paul on a fast break was an unnecessarily hard and excessive foul.

 Marcus Morris Sr. was ejected late after picking up a pair of technical fouls in the fourth quarter.

-Suns: The Suns are 9-3 this season when playing on the second night of a back-to-back.
+Suns: Phoenix is 9-3 when playing on the second night of a back-to-back. … Booker failed to score 30 points for the first time in five games.

 Clippers: LA has won 13 straight over the Suns at Staples Center. … DeMarcus Cousins played eight minutes in his LA debut on Tuesday, but did not see action Thursday.